shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-model-service.md

 ---
-title : Custom Model Service
-description : Learn how the Custom Model service lets you add and maintain custom predictive models (decision trees) for use in campaigns. ms.custom : data-science
+title : Data Science - Custom Model Service description : Learn how the Custom Model service lets you add and maintain custom predictive models (decision trees) for use in campaigns. ms.custom : data-science
 ---

-# Custom model service
+# Data Science - Custom model service

 The Custom Model service lets you add and maintain custom predictive models (decision trees) for use in campaigns.
 For background